How to survive an HMRC tax investigation

 Remember that HMRC is more likely to select your accounts for review if you submit tax or VAT returns late, so making sure you remain on top of your tax obligations can help you stay on the right side of HMRC.
 Luckily, FreeAgent makes this really easy to do with a unique tax timeline that shows live updates of your tax position and upcoming deadlines.

-As you go about your daily business FreeAgent works away in the background, calculating your tax liability so you can file Self Assessment tax returns and MTD-compliant VAT returns directly to HMRC from the software.
+As you go about your daily business FreeAgent works away in the background, calculating your tax liability so you can file Self Assessment tax returns and MTD-compatible VAT returns directly to HMRC from the software.

 Based on the data you enter throughout the year, FreeAgent populates your Self Assessment tax returns and VAT returns with much of the information that HMRC requires.
 For sole traders, FreeAgent completes as much as 90% of the Self Employment page of the Self Assessment tax return.

-When it’s time to file, all you need to do is check the data, fill in the missing details and then submit your Self Assessment tax return or MTD-compliant VAT return directly to HMRC.
+When it’s time to file, all you need to do is check the data, fill in the missing details and then submit your Self Assessment tax return or MTD-compatible VAT return directly to HMRC.

 You can also give your accountant access to your FreeAgent account so they can check that the information on your returns is correct and, if you give them authority to do so, even file on your behalf.